 A music genre is a categorization system that defines pieces of music under a style according to their most distinctive elements.
 All songs under a genre share similarities in their forms, styles, and/or origins.
 Genres are also divided into sub-genres for more accurate classification.

-Music genres are defined with many different elements, such as the time and the reason the piece was composed, the instruments used, the style and form, and the country of origin.
+Music genres are defined by many different elements, such as the time and the reason the piece was composed, the instruments used, the style and form, and the country of origin.
 As there are many different classification systems, some music genres overlap.
 This means some music can belong to more than one genre.

 Combining musical pieces under a roof with a genre name is not an easy task.
 All musical pieces have their unique fingerprints, making it hard to classify them with others.
 That is why there is also the term crossover genre, whose songs feature elements from more than one different genre.

-From the early stone and stick rhythms played by our ancestors’ ages ago, music developed into a vast web with many different genres from the fundamental structures of folk music to hypnotic dance music or rock riffs and complex classical music or jazz pieces.
+From the early stone and stick rhythms played by our ancestors ages ago, music developed into a vast web with many different genres from the fundamental structures of folk music to hypnotic dance music or rock riffs and complex classical music or jazz pieces.